rbCAS/rbcas.github.com/docs/installation/index.md

 {% endhighlight %}

 This will generate a basic configuration.
 You'll learn how to change the configuration in the next chapter.

+## Install from scratch

+### 1. Create a Ruby on Rails application

+Make sure you installed Ruby on Rails 3.2.x (for exampel through `gem install rails -v '~> 3.2.11'`).

+{% highlight bash %}
+rails new my-casino --skip-active-record --skip-test-unit --skip-bundle cd my-casino
+{% endhighlight %}

+### 2. Include and install CASino engine gem

+Edit your application's Gemfile and add these lines if missing:

+{% highlight bash %}
+gem 'sqlite3'   # for sqlite support
+gem 'mysql2'    # for mysql support
+gem 'pg'        # for postgresql support gem 'casino'
+{% endhighlight %}

+Run `bundle install` afterwards.

+### 3. Generate the initial configuration

+{% highlight bash %}
+bundle exec rails g casino:install
+{% endhighlight %}
+Now continue to the next chapter to learn how to change the configuration and load the initial database schema.